lopopolo/punchtop/stream-util/README.md

 ## Drain

-The extension trait `Drainable` provides a new `UnboundedReceiver` combinator, `drain`. `Drain` yields elements from the underlying channel until the provided `Future` resolves.
+The extension trait `Drainable` provides a new `Receiver` and `UnboundedReceiver` combinator, `drain`. `Drain` yields elements from the underlying channel until the provided `Future` resolves.
 It then closes the receiver and continues to yield the remaining elements in the channel until it is empty.

 ### Example: Drain a Channel